securing-cloud-applications/openssl/README.md

 -----END RSA PRIVATE KEY-----
 ```

-## Examine the generate keypair file
+## Examine the generated keypair file

 You can examine the contents of the file using the command
 `openssl rsa -noout -text -inform PEM -in rsa-keypair.pem`